 - Whether submitting for a technical presentation, poster, panel, forum, roundtable, or training workshop

-- 1st choice and 2nd choice proposed conference tracks (e.g., Sustainability) - for technical presentations and posters
+- 1st choice and 2nd choice proposed conference tracks (e.g., Industrial) - for technical presentations and posters

 - Contact information for the primary speaker for technical presentations and posters or all proposed panelists / speakers for a panel, forum, roundtable, or training workshop

-- Name and organization of contributing author(s) - for technical presentation and poster submissions only
+- Name and organization of contributing author(s) for technical presentation and poster submissions

 - Speaker biographies (limited to 100 words each)